- Getting Started

 - Remove Watermark for Mac

-Drag the overlay clip to the desired position on the Preview Window.
-It is recommended that you keep the overlay clip away from the texts.
+Drag the overlay clip to the desired position in the Preview Window.
+It is recommended that you keep the overlay clip away from any text you are using to stop your video from looking crowded.

 Choose Green Screen tab, click anyone to apply, click OK to apply.
 Check this Green Screen function in more details here.